khaliq97/Blitz/README.md

 ## How do I build and run this?

-Currently you can only build Blitz on Ubuntu Linux.
+Currently you can only build Blitz on Ubuntu Linux (tested on 20.04).
 A bit limited for now, yes I know.

 ## Bash
 ### Required Depenencies